Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 I can't think of a lovelier way to spend a hot summer day during a Bordeaux trip than by exploring the shores of the Garonne River, which slices the city in two.

-If you're in more of a lounging than sporting mood, several river boats ply the Garonne.
+If you're in more of a lounging than sporting mood, several river boats ply the Garonne or you can reserve your ticket for a river cruise.

-Some of the great sights you'll sail by, depending on the cruise, include the façades of the city's UNESCO-protected buildings and the Cité du Vin (here's a skip-the-line ticket if you decide to visit), while others head towards the estuary and the various villages dotting the river.
+Some of the great sights you'll sail by, depending on the cruise, include the façades of the city's UNESCO-protected buildings and the Cité du Vin (see below), while others head towards the estuary and the various villages dotting the river.

 The river is also increasingly home to public art, so don't be surprised if you spot a silver-coloured flying saucer during your travels!

-There are plenty of ways to explore the city, but taking some kind of tour – even if it's just you and your map – is definitely a good way to see the best of Bordeaux.
+There are plenty of ways to explore the city, but taking some kind of tour – even if it's just you and your map – is definitely a good way to see the best places to visit in Bordeaux.

 Bordeaux is a city made for walking, with a relatively compact city center and outlying neighborhoods that are also easily reachable on foot.
-Learn about Bordeaux's history, its trades and buildings and its culinary secrets on one of its many walking tours (I've listed some possibilities in the Resources section at the end of this page).
+Learn about Bordeaux's history, its trades and buildings and its culinary secrets on one of its many walking tours.

 Many cities have bikesharing schemes but Bordeaux's is superbly organized: you can take your bicycle on trams and trains and that makes all the difference if you're planning a long ride.
 Just beware that in the city, your bike is only welcome on public transport outside rush hour.
 Buy a pass for the day, week or month from the Transports Bordeaux Metropole.